 - Three separate elevator cores that transition to pedestrian walkways at every fourth floor.

-However, it’s important to note that the staggered planning of Habitat 67 has posed challenges for its fire escape route.
+However, it’s important to note that this staggered Habitat 67 site plan has posed challenges for its fire escape route.

-Nevertheless, Habitat 67 does have multiple exit points, internal stairs, and light wells that can serve as means of escape for some floor levels during emergencies.
+Nevertheless, the building does have multiple exit points, internal stairs, and light wells as emergency exits.
 Furthermore, the complex is equipped with a smoke control system that prevents the spread of smoke and fire to other areas.

 Habitat 67 Site Plan

 As we saw, the Habitat 67 site plan is centered around fixed, zigzag modules that are connected by a network of pedestrian streets and plazas.
-Some of these modules have a proper and well-defined funnel-shaped entry, while others may appear cramped with a lot of negative space and corners.
+Yes, some of these modules do have a proper and well-defined funnel-shaped entry.
+But others may appear cramped with a lot of negative space and corners.

 Habitat 67 Floor Plans